 -

-Look for signs of manual craftsmanship, such as brushstroke patterns or casting marks, which are absent in mass-produced items.
+Look for signs of handwork, such as brushstroke effects or casts, which can not be found on mass-produced objects.

 3. Check the Materials

-Authentic Nepali art is made using high-quality, traditional materials:
+Authentic Nepali art is produced with premium, traditional materials:

-Sculptures: Crafted from bronze, copper, or stone, often with a polished or antique finish.
+- Sculptures: Made up of bronze or copper or stone, usually of a polished or antique finish.

 4. Evaluate the Detailing

-Authentic art is known for its intricate details and precision.
+Authentic art has been characterized by its details and accuracy.
 Examine the artwork closely:

-Sculptures: Check the proportions and intricate carvings, ensuring they reflect traditional iconography.
+- Sculptures: Examine the proportions and elaborate carvings, ensuring they reflect traditional iconography.

 5. Seek Authenticity Certificates